How to Find a Nurse Practitioner Preceptor

-“My advice for finding a practicum site is to start early, have a back-up plan and ask people face-to-face,” she said.
+“My advice on how to find a NP preceptor and a practicum site is to start early, have a back-up plan and ask people face-to-face,” she said.
 “I actually went to my PCP and asked him face-to-face if he could precept me for a rotation.”

 7. Be persistent when cold calling

-When networking isn’t working, cold contacting providers may be the only option.
+When networking isn’t working, cold contacting potential nurse practitioner preceptors may be the only option.
 Aarti Mehta found her practicum sites exclusively through cold calling – which required persistence.